jessecu2024/jessecu2024.github.io/_pages/about.md

 ## ❤️ Research Interests

-My passion is to build systems that we can trust: systems that are not only technically sound, but also explainable, adaptable, and aligned with human values.
+My passion is to build trust in decentralized networks: systems that are not only technically sound, but also scalable, adaptable, and aligned with human values.

-My work spans  distributed systems/blockchains, AI, and computer networks.
+My work spans AI, distributed systems/blockchains, and network infrastructure.
 I am committed to bridging the gap between technical advancements and real-world applications.
 I advocate for open-source and reproducible research projects.

 ## 🎓 Education